 Corporations must complete form CD-560 with a fee of $60, while LLCs complete form CD-760 with a fee of $50.
 The state also offers expedited service for additional charges.

-All entities must also provide a Certificate of Good Standing from their home state, dated within 30 days of the Michigan filing.
+Additionally, in the State of Michigan a Certificate of Good Standing is required from the entities home state, dated within 30 days of the Michigan filing.
 This 30-day limit is shorter than most states require, so please complete your filing promptly after obtaining this document to avoid having to order twice.

 Finally, you must also appoint and list a Michigan Registered Agent, which must be maintained at all times.
 We can provide this service at a cost of just $99/year.